Global existence of weak solutions to viscoelastic phase separation: Part II Degenerate Case: Introduction

 The main goal of this paper is to extend and generalize our recent results on the viscoelastic phase separation model with the regular potential \cite{Brunk.} by considering a \emph{singular potential and degenerate mobilities}.
 Our aim is to show \emph{existence of global weak solutions}.
 We should note that the model of Zhou et al.~\cite{Zhou.2006} has been already successfully used for numerical simulations of spinodal decomposition, see, e.g.~\cite{LukacovaMedvidova.2017}, \cite{Strasser.2018} for both regular and singular potentials, however the mathematical analysis was still open.
 Thus, the aim of the present paper is to fill this gap and present a rigorous analysis of the viscoelastic phase separation model in the case of a singular potential and degenerate mobilities. \\

 The paper is organized in the following way.
 In Section 2 we present the mathematical model for viscoelastic phase separation.
 The weak solution to our viscoelastic phase separation model is introduced in Section 3 and the main result on the existence of global weak solutions is formulated in Section 4.
 Sections 5-8 are devoted to the proof of our main result.
 In Section 9 we study the situation of two different degenerate mobilities.
-Section 10 presents results of three-dimensional numerical simulations for the spinodal decomposition problem.
+Section 10 presents results of three-dimensional numerical simulations for the spinodal decomposition problem. {\cred Numerical results are in a good agreement with physical experiments of dynamically asymmetric mixtures, see \cite{Tanaka.}.
+Specifically, formation of transient network-like polymeric structures and volume shrinking can been observed as expected.}